 - Фото различных пород до и после купирования 5.
 Photos of various breeds before and after stopping

-Brief history of the operation
+A brief history of the operation

-The sheepdogs cut off the lush tails of the shepherds, so that they would not be hurt during the fight with the wolves, but one more reason was the reluctance to clear the tail of the fierce defenders of flocks from the debris and thorns.
-A dog without a tail was considered a sheepdog, and its owner was also exempt from tax.
-This is evidenced by DD Wood in his "Illustrated Natural History."
-And when in the XVIII century. this law was abolished, then the practice remained, as there was a stereotype of the exterior of some breeds.
+Shepherds stopped the lush tails of the shepherd so that they would not be injured during the fight with the wolves, but another reason was the reluctance to clear the tail of the fierce defenders of garbage and thorns.
+A dog without a tail was considered a shepherd, and its owner was also exempt from tax.
+This is evidenced by D. D. Wood in his Illustrated Natural History.
+And when in the XVIII century. this law was abolished, the practice remained, since there was a stereotype of the exterior of some breeds.